jkaiser87/VOL3D/README.md

 <h3>Data Format</h3>

 <ul>
-        <li>Folder containing single-slice TIF files of one coronal brain, sorted from rostral to caudal.</li>
+        <li>Requirement: Folder containing single-slice TIF files of one coronal brain, sorted from rostral to caudal
+                (additional pipeline provided that can help with cropping slide images and merging split-channel images).</li>
         <li><strong>Important: Naming of the Files</strong></li>
         <ul>
             <li>The pipeline <strong>relies heavily on filenames</strong> for correct processing and sorting.
 The correct syntax for the filenames is as follows:</li>